Olog/phoebus-olog-web-client/README.md

 Note: this is work in progress.

+This project implements a web client for the olog es logbook service.
+The objective is to provide read, write and search capabilities, though not the full feature set of the CS Studio logbook client, see https://github.com/ControlSystemStudio/phoebus

+Technology stack:
+* ReactJS (main framework)
+* React Bootstrap (UI components)
+* axios (back-end access)

 Current state of affairs:
 * Login to Olog-ES backend.
 * Create logbooks and tags.